Franchising can be an excellent expansion vehicle for certain brands; it can also be inappropriate for others. Find out more in this section.

 You will give up a degree of control and must be psychologically willing to do so.

-As you scale upwards, you are bringing on-board independent franchisees that will interpret your operating guidelines, policies, and procedures every single day.
+As you enter a franchise mode, you will be engaging with independent franchisees that will interpret and attempt to execute your operating guidelines, policies, and procedures.
 You are not 100% in control, no matter how tightly-structured your franchise agreement may be.
 Do you have the psychological and physical stamina to lead a business that includes large numbers of franchisee partners, each with their own personality styles and challenges?

-Your capital investment and ROI must be enticing.
+Your unit operating margins, capital investment, and ROI must be enticing.

 Only franchise models with highly-favorable ROI’s (returns on investment) will attract smart investor/operators.
-If you have not yet fully worked through your economics, and are still not assured of outstanding returns on the required investment, then franchising may hamper your expansion and damage your brand.
+If you have not yet fully optimized your economic model, then franchising may hamper your expansion and damage your brand.
 Conversely, what if the economics of your business are so strong?
-If that is the case, you may conclude that your returns are at such a favorable level that it may not be necessary or even desirable to franchise.
-Do the math!
+If that is the case, you may conclude that your returns are at such a favorable level that it may not be desirable to franchise.
+For franchise viability, your financial model must be scalable and produce a unit level operating profit margin > 20% (after royalties and other fees by franchisees).
+A revenue to capital investment ratio (investment turnover) of > 2.75: 1 is also desirable.
+Ideally, your model should enable a franchisee to recapture their total investment in 3-5 years or less.

 Get your tech stack right!

 Technology and SaaS are greens fees in today's world of commerce.
 Your technology stack must provide structure, seamless integration, stability, security, and a simplified, yet rewarding customer journey.
 Your website and apps must also be "on-brand," and integrated to help build your overall business.
-If done correctly, your technology stack will create synergistic brand-building.
+Your technology stack should create synergistic brand-building.

 Exercise Careful Judgment.

-Many other decisions surrounding franchising must be made, such as defining geographical expansion areas, single-unit and multi-unit development approaches, royalty rates, franchise fees, marketing funds, brand funds, prototype design mandates, investment criteria, and much, much more.
-Importantly, there are many legal issues (federal and state) to be considered in franchising, as franchising is regulated by numerous laws.
-So, once you have addressed all of the above issues, and if you still believe that franchising is right for you, be certain that you have capable and enlightened professionals to guide you in the critical, strategic, decision-making that will impact the future of all aspects of your business.
+Many other decisions surrounding franchising must be made, such as defining geographical expansion areas, single-unit and multi-unit development approaches, royalty rates, franchise fees, marketing funds, brand funds, prototype design mandates, prospective franchisee targeting and selectivity, and much, much more.
+Importantly, there are many legal issues (federal and state) to be considered in franchising, as franchising is regulated and affected by numerous laws.
+So, once you have addressed the above issues, and if you still believe that franchising is right for you, be certain that you engage experienced professionals to guide you in the strategic and operational decision-making that will impact the future of your brand and business.

 The following functions are hallmarks of a well-conceived and supportive franchise system.